SpeechLLM-as-Judges: Towards General and Interpretable Speech Quality Evaluation

 AI Summary

-This paper presents SpeechLLM-as-Judges, a novel paradigm leveraging Large Language Models (LLMs) for general, structured, and explanation-based speech quality evaluation across diverse tasks.
-They introduce SpeechEval, a large-scale multilingual dataset spanning four evaluation tasks, and develop SQ-LLM, a speech-quality-aware LLM trained with Chain-of-Thought (CoT) reasoning and reward optimization.
-SQ-LLM demonstrates strong performance, interpretability, and generalization across multiple evaluation scenarios, including deepfake detection.
+This paper introduces SpeechLLM-as-Judges, a novel paradigm that leverages large language models (LLMs) for structured and explanation-based speech quality evaluation.
+They develop SpeechEval, a large-scale multilingual dataset for four speech evaluation tasks, and train SQ-LLM, a speech-quality-aware LLM using chain-of-thought reasoning and reward optimization.
+SQ-LLM demonstrates strong, interpretable performance across diverse tasks and languages, highlighting the potential of this LLM-as-judge approach.

 Abstract